Investors poured more money into stock ETFs in the first four months of 2021 than they did over the entirety of 2020.

 That’s especially important as retail investors are showing an appetite for products like leveraged ETFs.
 These funds use derivatives to potentially enhance returns, or the inverse returns, of an underlying index.

-Having garnered assets in the region of $50bn to $70bn over the past decade, last year’s trading boom meant investors held nearly $135bn in leveraged ETFs by the end of March, according to Morningstar data.
+Having garnered assets in the region of $50bn to $70bn over the past decade, last year’s trading boom meant investors held nearly $135bn in leveraged ETFs by the end of March in 2021, according to Morningstar data.

 The problem here is not necessarily the headline risk of these products (which is substantial) but rather in the way daily compounding affects their returns.